CJPoll/subscribex/README.md

 NOTE: `master` is usually in "beta" status.
 Make sure you pull an actual release.

+## Contributor List

+Special thanks to:
+- cavneb
+- justgage
+- vorce
+- telnicky
+- Cohedrin

+Your contributions are greatly appreciated!

 ## Installation

 1. Add `subscribex` to your list of dependencies in `mix.exs`: